lambdaclass/concrete/ROADMAP.md

     evidence downgrades, and runtime-safety obligations that need a frame or invariant.
 The LSP/JSON payload must reuse the obligation/evidence ledger and point agents to the validation command; no editor-only proof status.
+    Also surface development-only expectations from Phase 12 #20 as `dev_checked` / `tested` facts, never as proof.
+Editor and agent prompts should suggest "promote this to a contract/obligation" when release or high-integrity policy requires stronger evidence.
 14. Add the Phase 19 validation artifact:
    `scripts/tests/check_phase18_editor.sh` runs a scripted LSP/editor session
    or golden transcript over one real project, proving hover, diagnostics,